Program of the User Conference & Workshop

 Friday 10th August 2018: Workshop

-Part 1: EMTP get started, EMTP team, Powersys
+Part 1: EMTP get started, EMTP team

-The objective of this first part of the workshop is to get familiar with the usage of EMT-type software and the study of power-system transients.
-How to model power-systems, what scenarios to run and how to interpret and verify results are as many questions that will be addressed.
+The objective of this first part of the workshop is to get familiar with the usage of EMT-type software and the study of power system transients.
+How to model power systems, what scenarios to run and how to interpret and verify results are as many questions that will be addressed.
 The software EMTP is used for demonstrating concepts and teaching through practical cases.
 Prior experience with EMTP is not required.
 Simulating Power System transients with EMTP is easy!
 Study how to build networks from small to large scale, from load-flow to time-domain.

-Part 2: TRV analysis, Henry Gras, Powersys
+Part 2: TRV analysis, Henry Gras, EMTP Team

 The objective of this second part of the workshop is to get familiar with TRV analysis concepts.
 Two study cases will be presented: TRV on transfmission lines and TRV on transformer-limited fault scenarios.

 The objective to learn how to simulated networks with wind turbine models.
 Both average value and detailed models will be discussed.
-The presentation will include Wind Park integration studies and analysis methods for sub-synchronous iteraction problems.
+The presentation will include Wind Park integration studies and analysis methods for sub-synchronous interaction problems.

 Presentation of network cases for GMD studies.
 Modeling details and topological impact on GMD.